Data

 To cite this page overall, including any descriptions, FAQs or explanations of the data authored by Our World in Data, please use the following citation:

-“Data Page: Cost of Basic Needs - Share of population in poverty”.
+“Data Page: Share of population living in extreme poverty”.
 Our World in Data (2024).
 Data adapted from Michalis Moatsos.
 Retrieved from https://ourworldindata.org/grapher/share-of-population-living-in-extreme-poverty-lines-cbn [online resource]

 How to cite this data